 Instructors work locally through cycle skills training providers.
 You'll be part of a team under the umbrella of a local council, a regional sports trust or other group.

 You'll spend plenty of time on your bike and helping learners on their bikes.
 This takes place both away from traffic and on the road.
 Learners are school students and new or experienced adult cyclists.
 They learn the how and why of being a skilled road user through your instruction and by reflecting on their own learning.

 You may get involved in lesson planning, liaising with clients, and "paperwork" via the logged-in section of this website.
 Some instructor roles are paid positions, others are volunteers.

 Your first step is to think about your own experience, interests and abilities.
 See if you could be a good match for the role.
 Successful instructors have the following in common:

-- experience of cyclist training as an assistant or volunteer
+- Experience of cycle skills training as an assistant or volunteer.

 Next steps to becoming an instructor